I'm a Mess (Avril Lavigne and Yungblud song): Commercial performance

-In the United States, "I'm A Mes" had commercial success on airplay were it reached at number 12 on the US Adult Top 40 chart.
+In the United States, "I'm a Mess" had commercial success on airplay where it reached at number 12 on the US Adult Top 40 chart.
 It debuted at number 33 on the US Billboard Hot Rock & Alternative Songs chart.
 The song reached at number 24 on the US Pop Airplay chart and it spent fourteen weeks on the chart.

 Music video

 The music video for "I'm a Mess" was released the same day as the single, and features Lavigne "getting reflective in the sunshine while [Yungblud] wanders around a gloomy London, before they meet up at the end for a performance of the song."

+Live performances

+"I'm a Mess" was performed live on June 21, 2024, during Avril Lavigne's concert at the Pinkpop Festival as part of her Greatest Hits Tour, with the song being a surprise track featuring Yungblud.